Kylian Mbappe injury: Forward suffers hamstring problem in PSG's win over Toulouse | Goal.com

 Mbappe suffers hamstring injury in PSG's win over Toulouse

-The striker was forced out of the match in the 66th minute with an apparent leg injury, ending his day prematurely.
+The striker grabbed the back of his leg and had to leave the match in the 66th minute, suffering an apparent hamstring injury that ended his day prematurely.

-Mbappe walked down the tunnel with a team physio with 17-year-old defender Arthur Zagre taking his place in the PSG lineup.
+Mbappe walked down the tunnel with a team physio, as 17-year-old defender Arthur Zagre took his place in the PSG lineup.

 The injury was the third of the day suffered by a PSG player, as Edinson Cavani and Abdou Diallo were also forced out of the match.